Homological aspects of branching laws: A theorem of Roche and some consequences

 \begin{prop} Let $\G_{n+1}$ be any of the classical groups $\GL_{n+1}(F),$ $\SO_{n+1}(F),$ $\U_{n+1}(F)$.
 Let $\pi_1$ be an irreducible representation of $\G_{n+1}(F)$ belonging to a generic $L$-packet of $\G_{n+1}(F)$, and let $(M,\rho)$ be a cuspidal datum for $\G_n(F)$.
 Assume that no nontrivial element of $N_{\G_n(F)}(M)/M$ preserves $\rho$ up to an unramified twist.
 Let $\rho^0$ be an irreducible representation of $M^0$, the subgroup of $M$ generated by compact elements of $M$, with $\rho^0 \subset \rho|_{M^0}$.
 Then, the $(M,\rho)$ Bernstein component of $\pi_1$ restricted to $\G_n(F)$ is the ``universal principal series'' representation, i.e.,

 where $P^0=M^0N$.
 In particular, the $(M,\rho)$ Bernstein component of $\pi_1|_{\G_n(F)}$ is a projective representation which is independent of $\pi_1$. \end{prop}

-\begin{proof} Since $M$ is a Levi subgroup of $\G_n(F)$, $M$ is a product of the groups $\GL_{n_i}(F)$ with $\G_m(F)$ for some $m \geq 0$ (which are semisimple if $m>2$), it is easy to see that any irreducible representation of $M$ when restricted to $M^0$, is a finite direct sum of irreducible representations of $M^0$ with multiplicity 1.
-By the second adjointness combined with a form of Frobenius reciprocity for open subgroups, for $\pi$ any irreducible representation of $\G_n(F)$,
+\begin{proof} Since $M$ is a Levi subgroup of $\G_n(F)$, $M$ is a product of the groups $\GL_{n_i}(F)$ with $\G_m(F)$ for some $m \geq 0$ (which are semisimple unless $\G_m$ is one of $\U_1(F)$, or $\SO_2(F)$), it is easy to see that any irreducible representation of $M$ when restricted to $M^0$, is a finite direct sum of irreducible representations of $M^0$ with multiplicity 1.
+By the second adjointness combined with the Frobenius reciprocity for open subgroups, cf. Lemma \ref{Frob}, for $\pi$ any irreducible representation of $\G_n(F)$,

-Thus any irreducible representation of $\G_n(F)$ which appears as a quotient of $\Ind_{P^0}^{\G_n(F)}(\rho^0)$ appears with multiplicity atmost one, and appears with multiplicity one if and only if it belongs to the Bernstein block $[M,\rho]$, and is a full principal series.
+By Remark \ref{6.2}, $\pi_{\bar{N}}$ as a module of $M$ contains $\rho$ as a sub-quotient with multiplicity one, and does not contain any unramified twist of $\rho$ which is unequal to $\rho$.
+It easily follows from this that $\dim \Hom_{M^0} [\rho^0, \pi_{\bar{N}}] \leq 1.$ Therefore any irreducible representation $\pi$ of $\G_n(F)$ which appears as a quotient of $\Ind_{P^0}^{\G_n(F)}(\rho^0)$ appears with multiplicity at most one, and appears with multiplicity one if and only if it belongs to the Bernstein block $[M,\rho]$, and is a full principal series.
 Further, because of this multiplicity 1, the Azumaya algebra appearing in Theorem \ref{Roche}, is the ring $R$ of Laurent polynomials $R=\CC[X_1,X_1^{-1}, \cdots , X_d, X_d^{-1}]$ which is the ring of regular functions on a $d$-dimensional complex torus.